Epidemiology of autism: Comorbid conditions

+Additionally, some people who do not meet the formal diagnostic criteria for autism spectrum disorder may be described as having a broader autism phenotype.
+The broader autism phenotype is an informal classification that covers people who have some traits similar to autism, but who do not meet all the diagnostic criteria for autism.
+It falls in between typical behaviors and autism itself.
+These people experience many of the same co-occurring conditions, such as higher levels of neuroticism, anxiety, and depression.
+However, they have normal intelligence and do not have an elevated risk of epilepsy.

 COVID-19

 The COVID-19 pandemic may have impacted the current number of diagnoses.
 More assessments for ASD occurred among 4-year-olds than the current 8-year-olds when they were 4 years of age prior to the pandemic.
 After the pandemic, the rate of current assessments has dropped, leading to possible delayed identification of ASD.